istio/istio.io/_blog/2018/egress-tcp.md

 ---
 {% include home.html %}

 In my previous blog post, [Consuming External Web Services]({{home}}/blog/2018/egress-https.html), I described how external services can be consumed by in-mesh Istio applications via HTTPS.
-In this post, I will demonstrate how in-mesh Istio applications can consume external applications over TCP.
-I will use the [Istio Bookinfo Sample Application]({{home}}/docs/guides/bookinfo.html), the version in which the ratings data is persisted in a MySQL database.
-I will deploy this database outside of the cluster and will configure the _ratings_ microservice to use it.
-I will define an [egress rule]({{home}}/docs/reference/config/istio.routing.v1alpha1.html#EgressRule) to allow the in-mesh applications access the external database.
+In this post, I demonstrate consuming external services over TCP.
+I use the [Istio Bookinfo Sample Application]({{home}}/docs/guides/bookinfo.html), the version in which the book ratings data is persisted in a MySQL database.
+I deploy this database outside the cluster and will configure the _ratings_ microservice to use it.
+I define an [egress rule]({{home}}/docs/reference/config/istio.routing.v1alpha1.html#EgressRule) to allow the in-mesh applications access the external database.

 ## Bookinfo Sample Application with External Ratings Database
 First, I set up a MySQL database instance to hold book ratings data, outside my Kubernetes cluster.
 Then I modify the [Bookinfo Sample Application]({{home}}/docs/guides/bookinfo.html) to use my database.